desilvaaesan/Aesyntax/README.md

-# Aesyntax
+# aesan.dev

-Welcome to Aesyntax, where code meets creativity.
+Welcome to aesan.dev, where code meets creativity.
 This is a personal portfolio website for showcasing my skills, projects, and a bit of my philosophy towards coding and design.
 This project was created using HTML and CSS, focusing on clean design, responsiveness, and accessibility.

 ## Table of Contents